haz365/ecs-combined/README.md

 **What I'd improve:**
 - Add PgBouncer as a connection pooler in front of RDS
-- Implement OpenTelemetry tracing end to end across all three services
+- Implement OpenTelemetry tracing end to end
-- Add canary deployments for prod using weighted ALB target groups
+- Add canary deployments using weighted ALB target groups
-- Write a proper DR runbook and test RDS snapshot restore
+- Deploy to EKS and compare ECS vs K8s in production
+- Add Helm charts for the Kubernetes manifests
+- Set up Dependabot for automatic dependency updates
 - Add AWS Config rules for compliance drift detection
-- Set up Dependabot for automatic dependency updates
-- Fix Prometheus/Grafana Docker Hub pull issue by pre-seeding ECR

 **Deliberate trade-offs:**
-- Self-hosted Prometheus/Grafana over managed — more to operate but teaches more and costs less at this scale
+- Self-hosted Prometheus/Grafana over managed — more to operate but teaches more
 - Rolling deploy over blue/green — simpler, good enough at this scale
-- Single AWS account over multi-account — reduced complexity for a solo project
+- Single AWS account over multi-account — reduced complexity for solo project
 - Standard SQS over FIFO — click events are idempotent, ordering not required
+- Kubernetes locally only — EKS would duplicate ECS at extra cost

+---

 ---